-Ideally, you'll look at what you can realistically afford to spend on IT support, and go with the top of your budget.
-That's because you understand IT support is actually an investment into your business.
-Get your IT setup and your business IT strategy right; and it makes hitting business goals so much easier.
+Ideally, you'll look at what you can afford to spend on IT support and go with the top of your budget.
+That's because you understand IT support is an investment in your business.
+Get your IT setup and your business IT strategy right, and it makes hitting business goals so much easier.